anonymousaccountsetting/DataQAHelper2/README.md

 # Overview:
 This document provides an overview of how you can use this tool in your data exploration workflow.

-Note: This document assumes that you have already had an OpenAI API key or Ollama, and cloned the package, if you have not done so already, please check out this [page for the API key](https://platform.openai.com/api-keys) and this [page for the package](https://github.com/tangjikededela/DataQAHelper2).
-To use local large language models (LLMs) through Ollama, please make sure you have [Ollama installed](https://ollama.com/) and downloaded a model (e.g., `deepseek-r1-14b`, etc.).
+Note: This document assumes that you already have an OpenAI API key or Ollama installed, and have cloned the package.
+If you have not done so already, please check out this [page for the API key](https://platform.openai.com/api-keys) and this [page for the package](https://github.com/tangjikededela/DataQAHelper2).
+To use local large language models (LLMs) through Ollama, please make sure you have [Ollama installed](https://ollama.com/) and downloaded a model (e.g., `deepseek-r1:14b`, etc.).

 ----